sopra-fs22-group-01/server/README.md

 2. The [Lobby](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Lobby.java) class, responsible for gathering players and starting new [Matches](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Match.java).
 3. The [Match](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Match.java) class, responsible for storing the [Round](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Round.java), keeping count of scores and how has how many supervotes left.
 4. The [Round](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Round.java), responsible for storing the black card, the hands of the players, the chosen cards, handling the different countdowns and determining the winner of each round.
-5. The [User](src/main/java/ch/uzh/ifi/hase/soprafs22/entity/User.java) entity class, used to store information about the user in the database like ID, username, password and statistical information about the game they participated in.
+5. The [User](src/main/java/ch/uzh/ifi/hase/soprafs22/entity/User.java) entity class, used to store information about the user in the database like the userID, username, password and statistical information about the game they participated in.